aem-design/aem.design/_posts/2021-04-25-creating-akamai-flush-agent.md

 We don't ask DevOps to clear Akamai cache so customers will see latest page.
 Lets save their 1-2 mins time whenever new product launch.

+## Where you can find the code

+you can get it on GitHub [https://github.com/aem-design](https://github.com/aem-design).

 ## What are all details do you need to setup flush agent

 1.  akamaiDomain